o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/shader-system.md

 ---
 title: Shader system
-description: Learn about the shader system used by O3DE Atom, and how to write AZSL programs.
+description: Learn about the shader system in the Atom renderer, and how to write AZSL programs.
 weight: 100
 ---